jlgar/Early-Projects/README.md

 # Early-Projects
-A repository for my early project notebooks.
-These were created with the focus of improving model performance and learning new techniques.
+A repository for some of my early machine learning projects - completed with the goal of gaining experience with and insight into various models and technigues.
+Projects include NLP using BERT and DistilBert as well as classification and regression problems using XGBoost and many other appropriate models.